A brief overview of Australia’s economic response to COVID-19

 From March to September 2020, eligible SMEs were eligible to receive a tax-free cash flow boost of between AUD20,000 and AUD100,000 through credits in the activity statement system when they lodge all relevant activity statements.
 Key points related to measure include:

 - The business must have an aggregated annual turnover of less than AUD50 million and employ workers

 - To be calculated based on the PAYG withholding as recorded in the affected business’ quarterly activity statement

 Supporting apprentices and trainees

-Employers will be able to access the wage subsidy after an eligibility assessment is undertaken by an Australian Apprenticeship Support Network provider.
+Employers were able to access the wage subsidy after an eligibility assessment was undertaken by an Australian Apprenticeship Support Network provider.
 Details include:

 - Eligible employers can apply for a wage subsidy of 50% of the apprentice’s or trainee’s wage paid during the 9 months from 1 January 2020 to 30 September 2020

-- Employers will be reimbursed up to a maximum of AUD21,000 per eligible apprentice or trainee (i.e. AUD7,000 per quarter)
+- Employers were reimbursed up to a maximum of AUD21,000 per eligible apprentice or trainee (i.e. AUD7,000 per quarter)